Advice on whether you need it and if so, where to get it.

 If you are letting fireworks off at home in your garden for a private or family display, it is generally accepted that you do not need to take out any form of insurance and it is not a legal requirement either.
 Usually, any damage you might cause would be covered by your general household policy, though since some insurers exclude damage caused by fireworks, you might want to check first.

 You can mitigate against most risks by setting your fireworks up properly, using them in a space that’s big enough for them, and in terms of neighbours, practicing responsible use.

 If your display involves the public, such as a community event where members of the public can spectate (whether paying for tickets or not) then you should always plan for the worst in case of an accident.
 Even something minor, such as a claim for burnt clothing, can be a major headache if you’re not covered by insurance.

 But what if something really bad happens, such as injuries to spectators or even your own firers?
 Or damage to neighbouring property?
 Given that we live in an increasingly litigious society, insurance cover for public events is becoming almost mandatory.

 You should also consider insurance for private events held at a third party location like a village hall, just in case of any problems.

-In this case we mean a display by a member of the public using consumer fireworks as opposed to a professionally fired show, which we’ll cover below.
+In this case I mean a display by a member of the public using consumer fireworks as opposed to a professionally fired show, which I’ll cover below.

-We don’t have any personal recommendations but feel free to join our Fireworks Forum and ask there.
-Lots of our members stage public events each year which are covered by one-off policies.
+I don’t have any personal recommendations but feel free to join my Fireworks Forum and ask there.
+Lots of my members stage public events each year which are covered by one-off policies.